cirKITers/qml-essentials/CONTRIBUTING.md

 - creating a release with the current git tag and automatically generated release notes
 - publishing the package to PyPI using the stored credentials

-## Re-Installing Package

-If you want to overwrite the latest build you can simply push to the package index with the recent changes.
-Updating from this index however is then a bit tricky, because poetry keeps a cache of package metadata.
-To overwrite an already installed package with the same version (but different content) follow these steps:
-1. `poetry remove qml_essentials`
-2. `poetry cache clear quantum --all`
-3. `poetry add qml_essentials@latest` (or a specific version)

-Note that this will also re-evaluate parts of other dependencies, and thus may change the `poetry.lock` file significantly.

 ## Documentation

 We use MkDocs for our documentation.
 To run a server locally, run: